How Much Do Nest Cameras Cost?

 Nearly half of people who use voice assistant technology say that they don’t know where to start when trying to accomplish a task, which is why we put together this section to show you exactly how to control your Nest cameras using your voice alone.

-Google owns Nest, so naturally, all of the Nest cameras work with Google Assistant.
+Google owns Nest, so naturally, all of the Nest cameras work with Gemini.
 But they also work with Alexa, other Nest products like the now-discontinued Nest Secure security system, Nest smart speakers and smart displays like the Nest Hub Max, the Nest Doorbell, smart thermostats, third-party IoT devices; the list goes on.
 When we had all our devices set up, it was nice to have to use only one app for everything, as our lives are more than hectic enough!

 But let’s talk more about what voice commands we used with the Nest cameras specifically.